pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_system_resource_attribute_ace.md

 ## -description

 The SYSTEM_RESOURCE_ATTRIBUTE_ACE structure defines an access-control entry (ACE) for the system access-control list (ACL) specifying what rights a particular claim has to a resource.
-A resource attribute ACE causes an audit message to be logged when an atrempt to gain access to resource based on a supported claim occurs.
+A resource attribute ACE causes an audit message to be logged when an attempt to gain access to resource based on a supported claim occurs.

 ## -struct-fields